Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

   Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'EnableNative16BitFramebuffer' [, disableDithering=0][, bpc]);

+\* 'EnableNative16BitFloatingPointFramebuffer' Enable support for output of
+  stimuli with up to 16 bit floating point precision per color channel on
+  graphics hardware and displays that support native 16 bpc floating point
+  framebuffers.
+Please note that the effective linear output precision of a
+  16 bit non-linear floating point framebuffer in the normalized range 0.0 - 1.0
+  (the "typical" output range for SDR standard dynamic range displays) is only
+  about 11 bits ~ 2048 levels of red, green, blue intensity.
+Also note that
+  actual display hardware will usually only resolve this at about 10 bpc, or
+  maybe simulated 11 bpc via dithering techniques.
+As of July 2019, only [NVidia](NVidia)
+  graphics cards of the [GeForce](GeForce) 1000 "Pascal" series or later under Windows-10
+  seem to support this mode properly.
+At least one combo of [GeForce](GeForce) 1060 + 8 bit
+  panel was shown via photometer to reproduce about 11 bpc luminance via spatial
+  dithering. macOS does support this mode with what seems to be mostly software
+  rendering on most machines, ie. with very low performance and even worse timing.
+  Your mileage may vary.

+  Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'EnableNative16BitFloatingPointFramebuffer');

 \* 'EnableBrightSideHDROutput' Enable the high-performance driver for
   [BrightSide](BrightSide) Technologies High dynamic range display device for 16 bit
   per color channel output precision.
 See "help [BrightSideHDR](BrightSideHDR)" for